-Canner Storage: Store canner in a dry place at temperatures above freezing with the cover inverted on the canner body.
+Canner Storage: Store the canner in a dry place at temperatures above freezing with the cover inverted on the canner body.
+Exposure to temperatures below freezing can damage the gauge.
 Storing the canner with the cover locked on may cause unpleasant odors and deform the sealing ring.
-Canner must be completely dry before storing.
+The canner must be completely dry before storing.